FDMediagroep/fdmg-react-components/README.md

 # FDMG React components
 List of all FDMG React components.
+Where applicable the components will try to use available data to automatically generate ARIA-attributes if not specified manually.
 All components are written in TypeScript and export its typings to maximize IDE support.

 ## Components